holoviz/panel/doc/tutorials/basic/build_monitoring_dashboard.md

         (max(POWER_OUTPUTS), "red"),
     ],
 )
+indicators = pn.FlexBox(wind_speed_view, power_output_view)
+indicators
 ```

 We create [`Number`](../../reference/indicators/Number.ipynb) indicators to display the wind speed and power output.
+The [`FlexBox`](../../reference/layouts/FlexBox.ipynb) layout will arrange the indicators horizontally or vertically depending on the screen size.

 ::::{tab-set}